Your Complete Lake Info Guide for Genesee, Livingston, Shiawassee, and Oakland Counties!

 BIG SEVEN LAKE in Holly Township: The lake is situated in the Seven Lakes State Park, north of Grange Hall Road.
 Public access is available on the west side of the lake.
 Big Seven Lake encompasses 170 acres.

 DICKINSON LAKE in Holly Township: The lake is inside the Seven Lakes State Park, north of Grange Hall Road.
 A boat launch site is at the north end of the lake.
 Dickinson Lake covers 38 acres.

 Argentine Township Lake Info

 LOBDELL LAKE— This lake covers 545 acres and has a maximum depth of 78 feet.
 It’s an all-sports lake.
 Public access is on Seymour Road between Silver Lake Road and Glenn Hatt Street.
-Anglers can expect to catch a variety of fish including Black Crappie, Bluegill, Grass Pickerel, Largemouth Bass, Northern Pike, Sunfish and Yellow Perch.
-If you would like more fishing info CLICK HERE.
+Anglers can expect to catch a variety of fish including Black Crappie, Bluegill, Grass Pickerel, Largemouth Bass, Northern Pike, Sunfish, and Yellow Perch.
 Part of Lobdell Lake is in Genesee County and the other part is in Livingston County.